High stoma output

 Doses used in clinical practice

 Although it may vary, the usual starting dose is 2mg to 4mg four times a day.
-This can then be increased by a further 2mg per dose (8mg per day) until the stoma has reached the desired consistency.
-The lowest effective dose should be used.
+This can be increased by a further 2mg per dose (8mg per day) until the output reaches the desired consistency.
+The lowest effective dose should be used although 12mg to 24mg four times a day may be required.
+This equates to a maximum daily dose of 96mg.

-If stoma output continues to increase despite antimotility treatments, seek advice from a specialist, as there may be a possibility of a bowel obstruction (blockage).
+If output continues to increase despite antimotility treatments, seek advice from a specialist, as there may be a possibility of a bowel obstruction (blockage).

 Individuals should aim to take loperamide 30 to 60 minutes before food, when bowel transit (the passage of food through the gut) is slower.